Trump urges Fed to lower U.S. interest rates

 Half a dozen Fed officials in recent days have touted the underlying strength of the American economy and argued a recent spate of weak data on business activity is more likely to prove fleeting than lasting.
 None said they currently back a rate cut and some have said rate hikes may eventually be necessary.

-But a Fed chaired by a Trump appointee, Jerome Powell, has stopped raising rates for after four hikes last year, saying that there are enough economic risks, including a slowdown in Europe and China, to warrant patience.
+But a Fed chaired by a Trump appointee, Jerome Powell, has stopped raising rates after four hikes last year, saying that there are enough economic risks, including a slowdown in Europe and China, to warrant patience.
 The Fed’s policy rate is currently between 2.25 and 2.5 percent.

+(This story has been refilled to remove extraneous word in last paragraph)

 Reporting by Steve Holland in Washington and Trevor Hunnicutt in New York; Additional reporting by Howard Schneider; Writing by David Alexander and David Gregorio; Editing by Chizu Nomiyama and Susan Thomas